 First, they provisioned a VPC in Frankfurt, Germany, to serve as a secondary failover location.
 Further, they used AWS Direct-Connect for data replication with lower latency.

 Engineers at PeopleFluent coded the deployment in Terraform to allow capabilities of automating VPC deployment.
 They also established a code deployment pipeline using Ansible playbooks.

 Using Ansible for orchestration ensured that the DR environment was in constant sync with all the versions of the production codebase.
 All these processes needed cohesive collaborations, automation, and synchronization across teams which they achieved by embracing the DevOps culture.

-- Minimal system management costs due to DR environment being in sync with production versioning
+- Lower cost of system management due to DR environment being in sync with production versioning

 - Higher DR than expected RTO and RPO